Andrea-D-Urbano/QKD/README.md

 - `/src`: Contains source python files.
 - `/data`: Contains raw and processed simulation data.
-- `/img`: Stores generated images and plots from the simulations.
+- `/img`: Stores generated images and plots.
 - `/config`: Houses the configuration file (`sim_config.yaml`) for customizing simulation parameters.

 ## Usage

 After setting up the environment and configurations, run `/src/main.py`.
 To generate the image of backend topology highlighting the "master chain" use the script `plot_master_chain.py`.
-To generate plots use `plot_results.py`.
+To generate basic plots use `plot_results.py`.
+The plots used in the manuscript were generated using `plot_refined.py`.

 ## License